Sprinklr Social

 2. Choose the right automation platform

-Not all social media automation tools are created equal.
+Every social media automation tool is different.
 Some only focus on publishing (scheduling posts).
-Others specialize in engagement (managing replies, DMs and mentions).
-Then there are tools built for listening (tracking brand mentions, sentiment and trends).
+Others specialize in engagement (managing replies, DMs, and mentions).
+Then there are tools built for listening (tracking brand mentions, sentiment, and trends).

 For small teams, a lightweight scheduler might be enough.
 However, for enterprises, it’s better to opt for a unified solution that handles everything.
 This is also where AI-based tools excel.
 They can: